 The most popular day trip in Northern New Mexico is the Enchanted Circle Scenic Byway.
 Circling Wheeler Peak, this 84-mile trip connects Eagle Nest, Angel Fire, Taos, and Red River.
 Mt.
 Wheeler is the tallest mountain in New Mexico, rising to an altitude of 13,161 feet.
-The drive offers spectacular scenery, rugged back country, mountain trails, camping facilities, streams, lakes and a peek at New Mexico’s history.
+The drive offers spectacular scenery, rugged backcountry, mountain trails, camping facilities, streams, lakes, and a peek at New Mexico’s history.

-South of the chapel, is the former town of Agua Fria, which was once home to a serial killer by the name of Charles Kennedy.
-His home, at the base of the Palo Flechado Pass was a rest stop where he enticed travelers into his home, stole their valuables, then murdered and buried them under his house.
+South of the chapel is the former town of Agua Fria, which was once home to a serial killer named Charles Kennedy.
+At the Palo Flechado Pass base, his home was a rest stop where he enticed travelers into his home, stole their valuables, then murdered and buried them under his house.
 When he was discovered, Kennedy was killed by a lynch mob led by Clay Allison.

-You can spend at least a whole day just in Taos, which provides visitors a world of varied experiences.
+You can spend at least a whole day just in Taos, which provides visitors with a world of varied experiences.
 Visit Taos Pueblo, an ancient living Indian village that has stood unchanged for centuries.
 Or, explore historic Taos Plaza and its side streets.
 Many of the old adobe buildings that now house shops and galleries were once the homes of some of Taos’ leading citizens – Kit Carson, among them.

 The Río Grande Gorge is a short drive west on U.S. 64 but well worth the side trip.
 The Río Grande River passes some 650 feet below the highway.
 Pedestrian walkways on either side of the bridge allow you to look directly down into the yawning chasm.

 Many other interesting diversions are available on this northward leg of the Enchanted Circle.
 Taking a left in the lush Hondo Valley at the small village of Arroyo Hondo will take you to the John Dunn Bridge across the Río Grande River at the base of the gorge.
-John Dunn was an early settler who made his fortune with the purchase of a bridge near this spot, turning it into a toll bridge, where all passengers from the Denver and Río Grande Railroad had to cross to get to and from Taos.
+John Dunn was an early settler who made his fortune by purchasing a bridge near this spot, turning it into a toll bridge, where all passengers from the Denver and Río Grande Railroad had to cross to get to and from Taos.
 Dunn realized a handsome return on his original $5,000 investment.

 Continuing toward Questa is the D. H. Lawrence Memorial and the towns of Lama and San Cristobal.
 The scar of the Hondo Fire of 1996 marks the Sangre de Cristos north of Lama.

 A stop at the New Mexico Fish and Game’s Red River Fish Hatchery is a must.
-On the west side of the highway, just south of the Village of Questa, it provides free self-guided tours, picnic facilities and good fishing on the Red River just below the trout breeding ponds.
+On the west side of the highway, just south of the Village of Questa, it provides free self-guided tours, picnic facilities, and good fishing on the Red River just below the trout breeding ponds.